 Top 10 Facts About Commercial Flight and Airplanes

-If you've ever eaten something on an airplane and felt like it was bland it might not be the food to blame for it.
+If you've ever eaten something on an airplane and felt like it was bland, it might not be the food to blame.
 According to JetBlue, the difference in air pressure and the low humidity in a plane's cabin make it more difficult for your taste buds to register sweet and salty flavors.

-In 1977 Pan Am Flight 1736 and KLM Flight 4805, both Boeing 747s, crashed into one another in Tenerife.
-However, as CBS News reports, it wasn't an error on either pilot's part, per se—low fog made visibility poor, and the airport's runways were overly congested, leading to the two planes colliding, killing 583 passengers and crew members in the resulting fire.
+In 1977, Pan Am Flight 1736 and KLM Flight 4805, both Boeing 747s, crashed into one another in Tenerife.
+However, as CBS News reports, it wasn't an error on either pilot's part, per se - low fog made visibility poor, and the airport's runways were overly congested, leading to the two planes colliding.
+This resulted in the deaths of 583 passengers and crew members in the resulting fire.

 While you may only see the occasional plane pass by overhead, that doesn't mean the sky isn't full of them.
 In fact, according to the FAA, there are 5,000 planes in the air over the United States at any moment in time, and more than 8,000 flying across the globe.

 When attempting to cut costs in the 1980s, American Airlines discovered that removing just one item from passengers' meals would do the trick.
 By simply nixing just one olive from the salads served in-flight, the airline saved a staggering $40,000 in the course of a single year.

 The dirtiest place on a plane was found during recent studies to be the tray table on the back of the seat in front of you where you eat from and put your electronic devices on.
 In fact, there were eight times as many bacteria found here when compared to the toilet flush button.
 So, make sure to take some sanitary wipes with you on your next flight.